 • Your entire contribution is deducted from your state tax bill—dollar for dollar

-• Be part of the inaugural $20 million annual program helping young adults build stable, successful lives
+• Be a part of helping young adults who have experienced foster care build stable, successful lives

-Phase 1: Online App for Pre-Approval by Dept of Revenue
+Phase 1: Get Pre-Approval From Dept of Revenue

 Pre-approval by the Department of Revenue is required BEFORE you donate.
 The Georgia Department of Revenue will send you an approval letter to let you know when you are able to donate to Bloom.